harrymander/dataclasses-struct/README.md

 Pull requests are welcomed!

-This project uses [Poetry](https://python-poetry.org/) as its build system.
+This project uses [uv](https://docs.astral.sh/uv/) for packaging and dependency management.
 To install all dependencies (including development dependencies) into a virtualenv for local development:

 ```
-poetry install --with dev
+uv sync
 ```

 Uses `pytest` for testing:

 ```
-poetry run pytest
+uv run pytest
 ```

-(Omit the `poetry run` if the Poetry virtualenv is activated.)
+(You may omit the `uv run` if the virtualenv is activated.)

 Uses `ruff` and `flake8` for linting, which is enforced on pull requests:

 ```
-poetry run ruff check .
+uv run ruff check
-poetry run flake8
+uv run flake8 --exclude .venv
 ```

 See `pyproject.toml` for the list of enabled checks.
 I recommend installing the